 For a premium-quality, no-nonsense pencil, we recommend Staedtler's Mars Lumograph.
 This German-made drawing utensil comes in packs of six or 12, though you can also buy singles from certain retailers.
 It has super-bonded lead, which wears evenly and is notably easy to sharpen.
 The versatile design is ideal for drawing, hatching, sketching, and writing.

-Best with Erasers: Palomino Blackwing 602 Matte Extra-Firm Graphite Pencils
+Best Erasing: Palomino Blackwing 602 Matte Extra-Firm Graphite Pencils

 Best Mechanical: MozArt Supplies Mechanical Pencil Set

 For those who like the convenience of mechanical pencils, we recommend this set from MozArt Supplies.
-It comes with four drawing pencils, each with a different tip size (0.3, 0.5, 0.7, and 0.9 millimeters).
+It comes with four drawing pencils, each with a different tip size.
 You'll also get a lead refill pack for each size, plus four eraser refills.

 The lead in these pencils is great for various applications, from sketching and hatching to writing and illustrating.
 With an always-sharp, consistently thick tip, a non-slip grip, and a lightweight feel, these pencils are great to use, no matter what the project.
 While you won't get a variety of graphite hardnesses in this kit, you will get different thicknesses to help with line weight.